 Surgery: The surgeon removes the cancerous part through surgery.
 It is effective when cancer is localized to the cervix or uterus.
 This surgery involves the removal of the cervix, vagina, uterus or fallopian tubes, and some nearby lymph nodes.

-Chemotherapy: Cytotoxic drugs are given through a vein or in pill form to kill cancer cells.
+Chemotherapy: Cytotoxic drugs called chemotherapy are given through a vein or in pill form to kill cancer cells.

 Radiation Therapy: High doses of X-rays are given to kill cancer cells.
 Radiation therapy can be given externally or internally (brachytherapy).